 This batch makes a lot of rolls.
 Feel free to half the recipe if you want less.
 However, the dinner rolls freeze great, after baking.
 Sometimes I pull some out of the freezer and pop in the oven to warm up.
 They go great with any meal.

 So, when I moved away from my mom and had to start making these on my own, I had been influenced by other people’s cooking styles, as well as my mom’s.

-Now when I make these rolls, I actually use my mother-in-law’s rolls recipe, and my mom’s orange filling recipe.
+Now when I make these rolls, I actually use my mother-in-law’s rolls recipe and my moms rolls method, and my mom’s orange filling recipe.
 Best of both worlds! 🙂

 The rolls recipe is pretty easy and straight forward.
 That’s why I like it.